pknielski/pknielski.github.io/_posts/2019-05-11-sauteedcutlets.md

 Pepper

 Herbs-what kind?
 I would suggest one or more of the following (all of these you can combine and they will be fine together): parsley, chervil, tarragon, chives, thyme.
-Smell and taste them to see what you like (tip-mix a bit with plain mashed potatoes or rice so you can better discern what they taste like in food).
+Smell and taste them to see what you like (tip: mix a bit with plain mashed potatoes or rice so you can better discern what they taste like in food).

 Oil-olive or canola